 1. If the doors and the liftgate are locked, unlock them.

 2. Press and hold the request switch on the driver's door.
-After the doors and the liftgate are locked, the windows close as long as the request switch is pressed.
+After the doors and the liftgate are locked, the windows and the moonroof close as long as the request switch is pressed.